 The Fee payment must be made on time, in full and without any deduction, set off or counterclaim.

-In the event that an account is outstanding, the Agency will refer the matter to our debt collection agents, Daniels Silverman Limited, which will incur a surcharge of 15% of the debt, plus VAT at the prevailing rate.
+In the event that an account is outstanding, the Agency will refer the matter to our debt collection agents which will incur a surcharge of 15% of the debt, plus VAT at the prevailing rate.

 The Client agrees that it will be legally liable to pay the Agency the debt recovery surcharge and that payment of the same can be enforced against the Client in court.
 The Client also agrees to pay interest at the relevant reference rate provided for under the Late Payment of Commercial Debts (Interest) Act 1998, which interest is payable both after and before any judgment of the court and continues to accrue.